-The Go Button (or Ctrl+G) enables you to make a transition.
+The Go Button (or Command+G) enables you to make a transition.

-Clicking the Go button does nothing when Wirecast is in its default mode of AutoLive.
+Clicking the Go button does nothing when Wirecast is in AutoLive mode.
 The only exception is that it will update a live shot if you have made changes to it using the Shot Editor.
-Later in this tutorial you will discover how to use the Go button to transition between different shots when the AutoLive mode is off.
+Later in this tutorial you will discover how to use the Go button to transition between different shots when AutoLive is off.